-Pulmonary Function Tests (PFTs) at Clinic One Kathmandu
+Get Pulmonary Function Tests (PFTS) in Kathmandu, Nepal at Clinic One

-Pulmonary means anything relating, occurring in the lungs.
-So, Pulmonary Function Tests (PFTs) are a group of tests that are done to examine how well one’s lung is doing.
-These tests are carried out to measure lung size, lung volume, airflow, gas exchanges, among others.
-PFTs are noninvasive tests which means that there is no need for an incision into the body.
-PFTs are also called lung function tests.
+Pulmonary means anything relating to or occurring in the lungs.
+Pulmonary Function Tests (PFTS) are a group of tests used to assess how well one’s lungs are functioning.
+These tests measure lung size, lung volume, airflow, and gas exchange, among other parameters.

 - Allergies